CYEF/mariage/content/page2.markdown

 ###By plane

-Lannion airport is served by Hop, with a everyday line Paris Orly-Lannion except on Saturday samedi.
+Lannion airport is served by Hop, with a everyday line Paris Orly-Lannion except on Saturday.
 Lannion is located at 30 minutes drive to Plouguiel.
 At the airport, you will find the usual car rental operators (Europcar, Avis, etc).